Academic Staff Grants

 - For conference travel, active participation in the conference (e.g., by giving a paper)

-- Need for professional development support (with priority consideration given to proposals from academic staff that have no other forms of funding for professional development activities and who did not receive this grant in 2015-16)
+- Need for professional development support (with priority consideration given to proposals from academic staff that have no other forms of funding for professional development activities and who did not receive this grant in the previous year)

 - Potential for impact (for your work, your program, and/or the university)